 Hollywood history of Porcelain tooth covers

-Amazing actors did not always have amazing teeth, especially in the time before orthodontics and early dental intervention became mainstream.
+Amazing actors did not always have amazing teeth, especially in the time before braces and early dental intervention became mainstream.
 However, audiences wanted to see what they always crave: Actors who looked perfect, right down to their smiles.
 To give them what they wanted, entertainment industry professionals turned to dentistry.
 In the 1930s, dentist Charles Pincus introduced an excellent trick to temporarily enhance movie stars’ smiles.
 Pincus would take thin strips of tooth-shaped porcelain and glue them onto the not-so-perfect teeth of the Depression-era actors.
 This provided a quick fix for crooked, gapped smiles and satisfied the public’s desires.

 Over the years, this process was perfected so that the teeth covers or veneers became much more than just a temporary fix.
 After all, who would want to give up a dream smile when they realized how beautiful it could look?
 Therefore, dental professionals worked to make laminates feel comfortable and have the translucence of natural tooth enamel.
 Now, dentists can achieve incredible results by recommending bonding or tooth covers to many patients.
 And the outcomes are lasting and attractive.
-In fact, thanks to their durability and their striking resemblance to natural tooth enamel, the porcelain teeth covers are a bastion of dental restoration and smile enhancement today.
+In fact, thanks to their durability and their natural appearance, teeth covers are now the superstars of smile makeovers today.

 Minimum-Preparation and No-Preparation Teeth Covers

 Although Pincus’ quick-fix cosmetic veneers took very little time to attach, his early veneers were far from permanent solutions to imperfect teeth.
 Until recently, an extensive amount of natural tooth preparation (reduction of enamel) was necessary prior to affixing permanent porcelain laminates.

-Now, technological advancements allow cosmetic dentists to place porcelain tooth covers with minimal, if any, tooth preparation.
+Now, technological advancements allow cosmetic dentists to attach porcelain to a tooth with minimal, if any, tooth preparation.
 Chicago cosmetic dentist Dr. Fondriest has teamed with world-renown ceramist Matt Roberts, CDT, to introduce the “Minimum-Preparation,” and “No-Preparation” veneer systems.
 Not sure about the difference between the types of teeth covers?
 Below is a quick explanation of each: